 The brief shall comply with the following:

-a.
 The design of the facility as detailed by the Brief shall meet all relevant statutory requirements.

-b.
 The brief shall identify the most appropriate collateral policy to cover latent defects that should be applied.

-c.
 The facility’s design and specification shall meet best practice guidelines for the given facility at the time of construction in so far as can be afforded within the cost cap for the relevant facility provided by this Deed.

-d.
 The Brief shall give details of the facilities’ appearance

-e.
 The Brief shall give details of the materials to be used in the construction of the facility (including all fixtures, fittings and equipment) - performance and durability, and to be to all current British/European Standards and Codes of Practice.

-f.
 The Brief shall give details of the design of the landscaping of the facility and surrounding site and materials used in its construction.

-g.
 The brief shall detail the design of and materials used in the construction of the pedestrian and vehicular routes within the site of the facility;

-h.
 The Brief shall give details of the design of and materials used in the construction of boundaries of the site on which the facility is located and car parking;

-i.
 The brief shall detail the design of and materials used in the construction of character features within the site of the facility (if any)

-j.
 Sustainability Considerations and Inclusions

-7. The brief shall include a budget with full costings which shall be calculated and compiled by a quantity surveyor who has qualified with the Royal Institute of Quantity Surveyors for all internals and externals (including drainage, service connections, parking, external storage, landscaping, paths, other external facilities).
+The brief shall include a budget with full costings which shall be calculated and compiled by a quantity surveyor who has qualified with the Royal Institute of Quantity Surveyors for all internals and externals (including drainage, service connections, parking, external storage, landscaping, paths, other external facilities).